 Disclaimer: I do not own The Mummy.

 Author's Note: I never thought I would ever write a Rick's sister story, but this idea popped into my head and wouldn't leave me alone until I wrote it.
-I'm a big fan of the 1920's, so I thought it would be fun to introduce a flapper character and write a story that's filled with 20's culture.
-Not only that, but I also hope to break the fanfic cliches and shake up the storyline, so you definitely won't see a lot of movie dialogue here.
+I'm a big fan of the 1920's, so I thought it would be fun to introduce a flapper character and write a story that changes the plotline of the movie.
+I want this to be more than just The Mummy with an extra character thrown in, so you definitely won't see a lot of movie dialogue here.

 Diamonds are Forever